iamashish7/MAP/README.md

 $ sudo ./setup.sh
 ```

-## Running MONALYS
+## Running MAP

-Your system is now a MONALYS server and your IP can be used by hosts on same network to view MONALYS.
+Your system is now a MAP server and your IP can be used by hosts on same network to view MAP.
 use link : http://localhost/new/code/